AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Lifecycle/PutBucketLifecycle.md

 ## Examples

--   Sample request for an unversioned bucket
+-   Sample requests for an unversioned bucket

     ```
     PUT /? lifecycle HTTP/1.1